Skip to main content

 Intermediate

-Understanding that hormones are integral to provides the foundation.
+Understanding that hormones are integral to cardiac health provides the foundation.
 The next step is to examine the clinical protocols designed to restore these vital signaling molecules.
 Hormonal optimization therapies are precise medical interventions, tailored to an individual’s unique biochemistry and health status.

 Their influence on long-term cardiac outcomes is not a simple one-to-one relationship; it is a complex interplay of timing, dosage, delivery method, and the individual’s underlying health.
 The goal of these protocols is to re-establish a physiological balance that supports the body’s innate capacity for wellness, with cardiovascular resilience being a primary objective.